 This data type provides attributes to monitor the progress of processes with specific purpose and limited lifetime running on MnS producers.
 It may be used as data type for dedicated progress monitor attributes when specifying the management representation of these processes.
 The attributes in this clause are defined in a generic way.
 For some attributes specialisations may be provided when specifying a concrete process representation.

 If a management operation on some IOCs triggers an associated asynchronous process (whose progress shall be monitored), this should also result in creating an attribute named "processMonitor" (of type "ProcessMonitor") in these IOC(s).
-The processMonitor attribute may be accompanied by use-case specific additional data items.
+The "processMonitor" attribute may be accompanied by use-case specific additional data items.

 The progress of the process is described by the "status" and "progressPercentage" attributes.
 Additional textual qualifications for the "status" attribute may be provided by the "progessStateInfo" and "resultStateInfo" attributes.